eswarachitimi/Mulesoft/Architectural Patterns/API LED Connectivity Architecture.md

 ## Three-layer approach:

-- **System Layer:** APIs access backend systems and provide a way of insulation.
-Responsible for data storage and retrieval, this layer involves databases, storage, and APIs that interface with data sources.
+- **System Layer:** `Building Blocks of Integration`

+  APIs access backend systems.
+This layer involves creating APIs that expose the functionalities of individual systems, applications, or data sources.
+These APIs serve as the building blocks for integration and can be reused across various projects.
+An additional responsibility of System APIs is to expose the data in a common data model so that it can be reused within the enterprise.

-- **Process Layer:** These APIs interact with system APIs, providing aggregation, orchestration, and encapsulating business capabilities.
-Housing the application’s business logic, this layer processes user input, orchestrates calculations, and manages core functionalities.
+- **Process Layer:** `Orchestrating Business Goals`

+These APIs interact with system APIs, providing aggregation, orchestration, and encapsulating business capabilities.

-- **Experience Layer:** Where APIs are exposed and consumed by their intended audience.
+- **Experience Layer:**

+These APIs abstract the complexities of underlying systems and provide a user-friendly interface for consuming services.
+Where APIs are exposed and consumed by their intended audience.
 The gateway to user interaction, this layer encompasses user interfaces, web browsers, and mobile apps, focusing on presenting information and gathering input.

 _**API Management:**_ APIs are managed, secured, published, and monetized using API management software.

 _**Data Transformation and Enrichment:**_ APIs can act as intermediaries, enabling data transformation, enrichment, and validation.